 The comment code must be correlated to the student's academic performance.
-If a student receives an "N" he or she will not be eligible for the honor roll.
 Honor Roll recognition begins at the third grade level.

 Fifth grade students who meet the national criteria are eligible to be inducted into the National Elementary Honor Society.
 Criteria and guidelines can be found at www.nhs.us.